edinburgh-hoppers/website/README.md

 **You are strongly suggested to have a look at the [Jekyll documentation](https://jekyllrb.com/docs/home/) and familiarise yourself with it**

 ## jekyll installation
 Please refer to [these instructions](https://jekyllrb.com/docs/installation/) to install Jekyll on your own machine.
-For reference, I (@JMaio aka "lemon") am running Jekyll on [Windows Subsystem for Linux (WSL)] on [Windows 10]

 ## running the web server
 Jekyll runs a server on your local machine that will allow the website to be viewed on your web browser by navigating to, by default, the following address: